 2 - Make it useful.
 The last thing you want is to have your gift tossed in the trash, right?
 Choose a gift that could stay around for a bit but also reminds your customer of you!
 If you are a writer, include a pen or pencil, journal, or notepad.
 If you are a photographer, include a magnet with a lovely quote on capturing memories.
 Own a nursery?
 How about a small packet of seeds with a coupon for 15% off containers or soil?
 I personally love to include real product samples with my orders - especially candles, magnets or sticky notes because it lets my customers see and feel my products for themselves.

 3 - Don't over brand.
 This is the one that not everyone agrees with but that's ok!
 Let me explain my thinking on this statement.
 I am pretty selective on the types of things that I have on display in my home and office.
 I love pretty accents like magnets, notepads, framed quotes, candles, flowers.
 That being said, I do not like to display lots of branded products.
 For example, I would not be inclined to display a magnet on my fridge that had a large business logo or picture of the owner on it.
 I would display a fun quote or cute graphic that also had a small URL or biz logo on it though.
 See the difference?
 You can design products that appeal to a wider audience while still staying on brand and keeping your biz name in front of them.

 I hope that helps answer some of your questions!
 If you have any questions feel free to leave a comment and I will get back to you.
 And if you need any help pulling together your gifts, please reach out.
 I love custom work!
-Tell us you read the blog post and you will get 15% off your first branded gift order!
+You can schedule a free consultation here!